 Through the combination of direct pressure and movement of the tissue involved in an active release, a neurological response is generated that decreases the activity of motor neurons responsible for the presence of tight muscles.
 This occurs through the activation of different neural feedback loops.
 Basically, it is retraining the nerve-muscle connection that is causing these tight areas of tissue in a way to make the muscle looser.

 Improve muscle activation:

 Nerves responsible for sensing muscle/tissue tension send signals to your central nervous system (CNS) to inhibit the activation of those tight muscles.
-This is a defense mechanisms that is naturally programmed in the body to prevent the onset of injury.
+This is a defense mechanism that is naturally programmed in the body to prevent the onset of the injury.
 By decreasing muscle tension we can elicit a change at the level of the motor unit (motor neuron and muscle fiber) and improve its ability to activate.